dcellison/phi/markdown/grammar/morphology.md

 no cases
 no conjugations
+* verbs remain unaltered
+* particles are used instead

 consider adding deference
 consider evidentiality
+* evidential systems of tibetan languages
+* use particles to indicate
+    * direct evidentials
+        * first hand visual
+        * first hand non-visual
+    * indirect evidentials
+        * inferential
+            * information was inferred
+            * events which were not directly observed
+        * quotative
+            * reporting what someone else said
+            * second-hand knowledge
+            * air quotes

 * phi focuses on soft sounds
     * like wind or water